Consumer confidence rises for second straight month

 The percentage of consumers expecting business conditions to improve over the next six months fell to 31% from 34.1%.
 Those expecting conditions to worsen, however, also declined.

 Consumers’ assessment of the job market was also mixed.
-While fewer of those surveyed said they expected more job opportunties in the coming months, those who thought there would be fewer prospects also declined.
+While fewer of those surveyed said they expected more job opportunities in the coming months, those who thought there would be fewer prospects also declined.

 Slightly fewer consumers expect their incomes to increase in the next six months, but fewer see their incomes declining.